Skip to main content

 Why does Wired vs. Wireless Speed Testing matter for internet quality?

-The golden rule of speed testing: if you want to know what your ISP delivers, test wired.
-If you want to know what your devices actually experience, test wireless.
-Most people test on Wi-Fi and blame their ISP for slow speeds when the bottleneck is their router.
-Key comparisons: Wi-Fi 5 maxes out ar...
+The golden rule of speed testing: if you want to know what your ISP delivers, test wired, if you want to know what your devices actually experience, test wireless.
+These are two different questions with often dramatically different answers, and confusing them is the single most common cause of incor...

 About This Data